S2-group/ease-2024-pandas-polars-energy-perf-rep-pkg2/tpch-pandas-polars/README.md

 polars-tpch
 ===========

-This repo contains the code used for performance evaluation of polars.
+This folder contains the code used for performance evaluation of polars.
 The benchmarks are TPC-standardised queries and data designed to test the performance of "real" workflows.

 From the [TPC website](https://www.tpc.org/tpch/):
 > TPC-H is a decision support benchmark.
 It consists of a suite of business-oriented ad hoc queries and concurrent data modifications.
 The queries and the data populating the database have been chosen to have broad industry-wide relevance.
 This benchmark illustrates decision support systems that examine large volumes of data, execute queries with a high degree of complexity, and give answers to critical business questions.

-For setting up the benchmark follow the below steps:
+For setting up the benchmark follow the below steps from the current directory:
 ## Generating TPC-H Data
 <!-- # build tpch-dbgen -->
 ```shell